sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 ### Restore the full namespace

-> WARNING: this will restore both application statue and disk to the state of backup
+> [!WARNING] this will restore both application statue and disk to the state of backup

 ```sh
 cd sourcegraph/cloud